xlsi/BTC-Prediction-by-LSTM/README.md

 *bitcoin_final.ipynb*  --- Code

-*Bitcoin price prediction_v1.2.pdf* --- Project presentation
+*Bitcoin price prediction.pdf* --- Project presentation

 ***
 Specially thanks for Prof. Pang and other indutry partners of MSBA for their guidence and review.